How to Pause and Resume OneDrive Sync on Windows 11

 Temporary Pause vs. Quitting OneDrive

 Pausing is temporary.
 It resumes automatically after your chosen time.
-If you choose Quit OneDrive, the app stops completely.
-It will not start again until you open it manually.
+If you choose Quit OneDrive, the app will shut down entirely.
+It won’t start again until you open it manually.
 Use Quit if you need to stop syncing for a long time.

 How to Resume Syncing